 - Green wickets favour fast bowlers because the ball bounces off the seam much easier;

 - Dry wickets favour spin bowlers because as the pitch crumbles, the balls spin more violently;

-This is one of the biggest external factors that effects cricket results.
+This is one of the biggest external factors that effect cricket results.
 The conditions can easily turn the result of a match around.
 For example, heavy rain can cause significant delays which increases the chance of a draw.

 Money Line Betting In Basketball

-It is possible to place Money Line bets in basketball, however it is not as effective as it is for hockey and baseball.
+It is possible to place Money Line bets in basketball, however, it is not as effective as it is for hockey and baseball.